mozilla/fxa/packages/fxa-auth-server/docs/recovery_keys.md

 - User completes an email confirmation loop to confirm password reset.
   - This produces an `accountResetToken`, a credential for subsequent requests.
-- User retrieves recovery code from print out or downloaded file, and provides it to FxA web-content in the password reset flow.
+- User retrieves backup authentication code from print out or downloaded file, and provides it to FxA web-content in the password reset flow.
-- FxA web-content uses the recovery code to derive the fingerprint and encryption key (recover-kid and recover-enc as defined above).
+- FxA web-content uses the backup authentication code to derive the fingerprint and encryption key (recover-kid and recover-enc as defined above).
 - FxA web-content requests recover-data from FxA server, providing recover-kid.
   - `GET /recoveryKey/:recoveryKeyId`, authenticated with `accountResetToken`.